benzmuircroft/temp/USERBASE.md

 - let put use pub and take away onData

 - reduce the api with a proxy

-- take away the DHT call beacuse the router has that and it will speed up loading by 50%

-- transfur ko to the router for security

 - get the loading bar to end at 100%